VeIskar/Python-space-shooter-game/README.md

 # Python-space-shooter-game

 Game project in python inspired by the "Space Invaders" game

 This is my another game project.
 This one is inspired by the old aracade Shoot 'em up up games.
+I took inspirations from some of the online Pygame courses while making this game.
 Almost all of the spaceships sprites have been done by me in GIMP.
 Backgorunds are a collage made of different free asset pxiel space backgrounds.

 ## Assets

-**Spaceship Sprites**: Almost all of the spaceship sprites used in the game were designed by me using GIMP.
+**Spaceships and projectiles Sprites**: Almost all of the spaceships sprites and projectiles used in the game were designed by me using GIMP.

 **Backgrounds**: The game's backgrounds are a collage assembled from various freely available pixel space backgrounds.I used some of the free backgrounds that could be found on https://wallhere.com/ such as: https://wallhere.com/en/wallpaper/106712